Lawmakers into overtime with Florida budget's late arrival

 So instead of adjourning the 60-day session on Friday as scheduled, it will spill into Saturday.
 The issue is simply getting the document added up and in order.

+Democrats have criticized Republican measures to create more voucher programs for students to attend private and religious schools at taxpayer expense, including a bill sent to Gov. Ron DeSantis on Tuesday that represents a major expansion of such programs.
+But Republicans have countered that their budget shows they are not abandoning public schools.

+"This was a very big year for traditional public schools," said GOP Sen. Rob Bradley, the Senate Appropriations Committee chair who is also from Fleming Island.

-The spending plan includes an overall increase of more than $782 million in the main public schools account compared with last year.
-It also includes about $682 million for environmental needs, $280 million for education construction and maintenance work and tens of millions of dollars to help the Florida Panhandle recover from Hurricane Michael.
+The budget includes about $682 million for environmental needs such as Everglades restoration and protection of Florida's many freshwater springs.
+It would spend more than $280 million on education construction and maintenance work and tens of millions of dollars on a variety of programs to help the Florida Panhandle recover from Hurricane Michael, which struck the area in October as a powerful Category 5 storm.

+The budget in many areas follows recommendations by DeSantis with some exceptions.
+DeSantis has line-item veto authority once legislators pass the budget, meaning he can eliminate specific areas even if legislators approved them.

+The spending plan also contains dozens of last-minute projects sprinkled across the state ranging from $100,000 for rehabilitation of former President Harry S. Truman's Little White House in Key West to $200,000 for Elevate Lake, an economic development office in north Florida's Lake County.